cassiozen/mithryn-ttrpg/gm guide.md

 ### Tips for Running Combat

 - **Track Reactions.** If a PC takes a Reaction, remember they start their next turn with only one action.
 Note it clearly to avoid confusion.
 - **Use the Environment.** Give zones descriptive names (*Collapsed Archway, Burning Brazier, Flooded Chamber*).
 Encourage players to interact with them.
+- **Assume characters move and act smartly.** They will avoid obvious hazards or unneeded opportunity attacks.
+Don’t surprise the players with gotchas.
 - **Offer Surrender.** Enemies can flee, yield, or bargain.
 Not every fight needs to end in blood.
 These choices create more story.